wellcomecollection/docs/rfcs/055-prismic-api/README.md

 - If we want to avoid maintaining multiple versions of the same code, should this work be done as an extension to the concepts API?
 - Works exist at [api.wellcomecollection.org/catalogue/v2/works](api.wellcomecollection.org/catalogue/v2/works), concepts at [/catalogue/v2/concepts](api.wellcomecollection.org/catalogue/v2/concepts), images at [/catalogue/v2/images](api.wellcomecollection.org/catalogue/v2/images).
 Stories etc aren't part of the catalogue - should the URL be different?
 Does `/content` work?
+- Should we include a `/series` endpoint as part of this work?

 ## Next steps